-The Berg study region encompasses six local district municipalities, which include the CoCT, Drakenstein, Saldanha Bay, Stellenbosch, Swartland and the WCDM.
+The Berg study region encompasses six local municipalities, which include, Drakenstein, Stellenbosch, Witzenberg, Saldanha Bay, Swartland and Berg River, as well as the CoCT as a metro.
 Groundwater developments within the CoCT and Saldanha Bay were previously discussed in Sections 3.2.1 and 3.2.2, respectively.
-The remaining municipalities, specifically Drakenstein, Stellenbosch, Swartland, and the WCDM have been included in the groundwater development considerations up until 2022.
+The remaining municipalities, Drakenstein, Stellenbosch, Witzenberg, Swartland, and Berg River have been included in the groundwater development considerations up until 2022.
 These developments were included in the PS calculation detailed in the Ecological Reference Conditions Report (DWS, 2022e).
 Groundwater development efforts are ongoing, with several municipalities already expanding their efforts.